Is Healing Ever Truly Complete?

-It often happens that despite the long and deep work done on our wounds, they reopen ... why?
+It often happens that, despite the long and deep work we’ve done on our emotional wounds, they reopen or reactivate… why?

-What I have learned so far is that every lived experience cannot be observed from a single point of view; there are different degrees and levels of understanding and integration that match the evolutionary state in which we find ourselves (which varies from moment to moment and from person to person).
+Every lived experience cannot be seen from a single point of view.
+There are many degrees and levels of understanding and integration that align with our current stage of growth or adaptation, stages that shift from moment to moment, from person to person.

 Previous